 To reduce the standby power, we have to disconnect the power cable of the electronic product from the power strip.
 If there are many cables in the power strip, we have to find out the correct cable to be disconnected.
 The power strip also tends to lie behind the electronic products and furnitures.
 We have to pick up the power-strip through the crowded things.
 Alternatively, the standby power can be removed by turning off the main switch of the electronic product.
 However, when activating the electronic products, we have to get closer to each product, turn on the main switch again, seek the remote controller, and operate the electronic product.
-Since these are very inconvenient job, we tends to give up easily as daily custom.
+Since these are very inconvenient job, we tends to give up easily.

-To tackle these problems, several technologies have been proposed [2]-[5].
+To tackle these problems, several technologies have been proposed[2], [3], [4], [5].

 One of the most intuitive approaches is to use the photovoltaic.
-In [2], the photovoltaic constantly charges an ultracapacitor.
-The electronic product in the standby mode uses
+In [2], the photovoltaic constantly charges an ultra-capacitor.
+The electronic product in the standby uses the power charged in this ultra-capacitor instead of AC commercial power.
+However, the large photovoltaic panel is needed and the photovoltaic cannot charge the capacitor well in the indoor space without enough illumination intensity.